 Thankfully, we are not the only ones to have graduated.

-But where should you start?
-Some of the standard internal areas that have received immediate benefit from implementing an enterprise school document management system include:
+Some of the areas that get the most immediate benefit from implementing a school document management system include:

 - Student Records

 - Accounting and Payroll

 Typically, a school system’s document management system originates where the largest number of files exist.
 Depending on size, districts will either house student records within guidance departments at the individual school locations or within a central records (admin) location.
 And lest we not forget the occasional boiler room, closet, or holiday decoration room(s) that also become shelters for forgotten files.

 By implementing a school district-wide document management system, it won't matter anymore if no one can remember where that "tan metal file cabinet with the dents" with transcripts from 10 years ago is.
 Alumni or others requesting transcripts or documentation of any type can simply make the request through the school website or with a phone call to any office within the district.
 From there, users with access to the document management software can simply search on a student name, graduation year, or other known information...and instantly retrieve the required information.

 Our school district clients have reported with excitement their new abilities to fulfill information requests with minimal effort, not only improving their service to their communities, but also vastly reducing the time and internal headaches that came with their old inefficient record keeping methods.
 Simply put, everyone is much happier!

 One of our largest K-12 customers using a school district document management system employs 4,200 people, serving over 51,000 kids.
 That is a hopping HR department.
 Upon conducting an initial business process discovery meeting, the HR Director informed us that they had previously paid a third-party consultant to analyze their process.
 Those findings indicated that they “were ap

 propriately staffed in terms of number of (HR) departmental people, but the way in which they were doing things rendered them totally understaffed.”